hyprwm/hyprland-wiki/pages/FAQ/_index.md

 ### How do I mirror a screen?

-Mirroring isn't *officially* supported, it's technically a bug, but it works.
+Mirroring isn't *officially* supported.
+It's technically a bug, but it works.
 Make sure the screen you want mirrored is the same resolution as the source.

-Then, just make them overlap in the layout, e.g. making the primary monitor at 0x0 and the mirrored one on 0x0 as well.
+Then, just make them overlap in the layout, e.g. making the primary monitor at `0x0` and the mirrored one on `0x0` as well.

 That creates an issue though, as the mirrored output also *has* to have an active workspace, and usually will be annoyingly taking 2,3 etc, while making